RahulKodate/RahulKodate/README.md

 - **Master of Science in Information Systems**
   Northeastern University, Boston, MA, USA
   Anticipated May 2024 <br><br>
-**Relevant Coursework:** Application Engineering and Development, Web Design and User Experience Engineering, Data Science Engineering Methods and Tools, Data Management and Database Design
+**Relevant Coursework:** Application Engineering and Development, Web Design and User Experience Engineering, Data Science Engineering Methods and Tools, Data Management and Database Design, Career Management for Engineers, User Experience Design and Testing, Managerial Communications for Engineers

 - **Bachelor of Engineering in Instrumentation Engineering**
   University of Mumbai, Mumbai, MH, India